radanalyticsio/oshinko-s2i/common/utils/README.md

 The start.sh script expects the following environment variables:

-+ APP_ROOT -- the path of the directory containg the startup script and application code, *required*
++ APP_ROOT -- path of the application root directory.
+In the standard s2i
+images, this will be /opt/app-root.
+Application source will be located at
+$APP_ROOT/src, and start.sh may reference scripts in $APP_ROOT/etc. *required*

 + OSHINKO_CLUSTER_NAME -- the name of the cluster to use for this application, *required*